he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Dracolisk.md

 **Blue **(electricity) 60-foot line of electricity (Reflex) **Green **(poison) 30-foot cone of poison (Fortitude) **Red **(fire) 30-foot cone of fire (Reflex)
 **White **(cold) 30-foot cone of cold (Reflex)</span><span class="in-box-ability">**Petrifying Gaze** <span class="action-icon">2</span> (arcane, concentrate, incapacitation, transmutation, visual) The dracolisk stares at a creature it can see within 30 feet.
 That creature must attempt a DC 28 Fortitude save.
-If it fails and has not already been slowed by Petrifying Glance or this ability, it becomes [[Slowed]].
-If the creature already was slowed by this ability or Petrifying Glance, a failed save causes the creature to be [[Petrified]] permanently.
+If it fails and has not already been slowed by Petrifying Glance or this ability, it becomes [[DATABASE/condition/Slowed|slowed 1]].
+If the creature already was slowed by this ability or Petrifying Glance, a failed save causes the creature to be [[DATABASE/condition/Petrified|petrified]] permanently.
 A creature petrified in this manner can be instantly restored to flesh by being coated (not just splashed) with fresh dracolisk or basilisk blood no more than 1 hour old.
 A single dracolisk contains enough blood to coat 1d4+2 Medium creatures in this manner.</span><span class="in-box-ability">**Savage Jaws** <span class="action-icon">2</span> The dracolisk makes a single Strike with its jaws.
 If the attack hits, it deals 4d12+16 piercing damage (versatile S).
 This counts as two attacks for its multiple attack penalty.</span>

 ###  Draconic Heritage